sathishmepco/Java-Interview-Programs/README.md

 5. Write a java program to remove all White Spaces in the given String.
 6. Check Given String is Rotation of Another String. [[Solution]](InterviewPrograms/src/com/java/strings/StringRotationOfAnother.java)
 7. Write a Java Program to check Given String is Anagram or NOT.
+8. Write a java program to check Given String is Palindrome or NOT

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>